Financial Poise

 Lesson 4: Treat People Well

-One of the things I will never forget—and one of the most important angel investing lessons—however, is the way one person in particular treated the entrepreneurs who came to pitch.
-This angel (though I don’t think I ever saw him write a check) cross-examined every pitching CEO as if the CEO was on trial.
+One of the things I will never forget is the way one member treated the entrepreneurs who came to pitch.
+This angel, though I don’t think I ever saw him write a check, cross-examined every CEO who came to pitch the group as if they were on trial.
+The angel’s main priority seemed to be to elevate himself rather than work with the others in the room.

-Share this article:
+Share this page:

 About Stephanie Strait

-Read Full Bio » • View all articles by Stephanie Strait »
+Read Full Bio »